 “Mine was a birth defect but they amputated more when I was I kid.
 I didn’t experience the trauma that your family did, especially your uncle.”

-“There are so many different stories though, and you were a kid, so I’m that was tough.”
+“There are so many different stories though, and you were a kid, so I’m sure that was tough.”

 “Do you have problems or pain?
 I’ve heard them talking about it sometimes.” she said.